ArenKDesai/Aren-s-Notes/os lec.md

 ### Reader
 While running, the reader locks, waits if the buffer is empty.
 If not, it grabs the new data, signals (in case producer is waiting), unlocks, *then* pushes data.
-This can cause problems if 1. there are multiple readers, and 2.
+This can cause problems if 1. there are multiple readers, and 2. a reader acquired the lock first.
+This would